brown-ccv/icesat2-tracks/README.md

 > Windows is not supported for development work – use [WSL](https://learn.microsoft.com/en-us/windows/wsl/) on Windows hosts

 Installation:
+> [!NOTE]
+> For testing purposes this repository uses Git Large File Storage (LFS) to handle large data files.
+If you want to clone the repository with the LFS files, make sure you have Git LFS installed on your system.
+You can download it from [here](https://git-lfs.github.com/).
+After installing, you can clone the repository as usual with `git clone`.
+Git LFS files will be downloaded automatically.
+If you've already cloned the repository, you can download the LFS files with `git lfs pull`.

 - Clone the repository:
   - Navigate to https://github.com/brown-ccv/icesat2-tracks
   - Click the "<> Code" button and select a method to clone the repository, then follow the prompts